 On Friday, the UK sees the first of a round of locally organised ‘school strikes’, in towns and cities across the country.

 Children as young as ten will down their pens and pencils and walk out of school, to demand action on climate change.

 It started in Sweden last August, when 15-year-old Greta Thunberg staged a protest in front of her country’s parliament.
 Then, thanks to social media, it snowballed.
 In addition to ‘Fridays for Future’, students are focusing on March 15th, as a global day of action.

-But why am I sharing this in our #moreconfident section?
+But why am I sharing this?
 Well, as a by-product of their involvement, the students are sowing the seeds for confident adulthoods, because this action will serve them, and hopefully the climate, well.